CassiG/PersonalPortfolio/README.md

 # Cassi Gallagher-Shearer Portfolio

 This website is a showcase of all the projects I have done and are working on through Cassi Gallagher-Shearer Development and Design.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+See the live version at [http://www.cassigallagher.com/](http://www.cassigallagher.com/)

 ## Contents